 Safe Area 03 - Isla Solarte

-This little island is located next to Bastimentos, but you will need a seperate boat from Bocas mainland.
-Here is tip of the day for a wonderful place to visit and it comes back to Bastimentos 02 check the heck out of this.
+This little island is located next to Bastimentos, you will need a separate boat from Bocas Del Toro mainland.
+Here is the tip of the day for a wonderful place to visit, check the heck out of this place👇

 Bocas Del Toro - Caution Areas